Pakistan army pushed political role for militant-linked groups

 “One thing is the army wants these guys to survive,” Ahmed said.
 “The other thing is that they want to also balance the politicians who are more and more inclined to normalise relations with India.”

-The ISI began pushing the political mainstreaming plan in 2016, according to retired general Shuaib, a former director of the army’s military intelligence wing that is separate from the ISI.
+The military’s Inter-Services Intelligence agency first began pushing the political mainstreaming plan in April 2016, according to retired general Shuaib, a former director of the army’s military intelligence wing that is separate from the ISI.

 He said the proposal was shared with him in writing by the then-ISI chief, adding that he himself had spoken with Khalil as well as Saeed in an unofficial capacity about the plan.